 The U.S. Department of Education uses your FAFSA information to calculate your EPC and determine your eligibility for financial aid.
 There’s absolutely nothing to lose when you complete a FAFSA form, even if you don’t think you’ll qualify for any aid.

 FAFSA also puts you in consideration for state aid programs — although eligibility and submission deadline may differ from state to state.

 FAFSA Mobile #

-Alternatively, you may do it online through www.FAFSA.gov.
-It is available in both English & Spanish.
+Alternatively, you may do it online through StudentAid.gov, which has been updated with a new “mobile-friendly” design.
 To help you through the process, step-by-step instructions are provided throughout the online application process.